 \section{Abstract}

-We show that at the prime 2, for any height $h$ and $G \subset \mathbb{G}_h$ a finite subgroup of the Morava stabilizer group, the $RO(G)$-graded homotopy fixed point spectral sequence for $E_h$ has a strong horizontal vanishing line of filtration $N_{h, G}$, a specific number depending on $h$ and $G$.
+We show that at the prime 2, for any height $h$ and any finite subgroup $G \subset \mathbb{G}_h$ of the Morava stabilizer group, the $RO(G)$-graded homotopy fixed point spectral sequence for the Lubin--Tate spectrum $E_h$ has a strong horizontal vanishing line of filtration $N_{h, G}$, a specific number depending on $h$ and $G$.
 It is a consequence of the nilpotence theorem that such homotopy fixed point spectral sequences all admit strong horizontal vanishing lines at some finite filtration.
 Here, we establish specific bounds for them.
-Our bounds are sharp for all the known computations of $E_h^{hG}$ when $G$ is cyclic.
+Our bounds are sharp for all the known computations of $E_h^{hG}$.

-Our proof is by investigating the effect of the norm functor on the Hill--Hopkins--Ravenel differentials in the Tate spectral sequence.
-As a consequence, we will also show that the $RO(G)$-graded slice spectral sequence of $(N_{C_2}^{G}\bar{v}_h)^{-1}BP^{(\!(G)\!)}$ has a horizontal vanishing line at the same filtration $N_{h, G}$.
-As an immediate application, we establish a bound for the orientation order $\Theta(h, G)$, the smallest number such that the $\Theta(h, G)$-fold direct sum of any real vector bundle is $E_h^{hG}$-orientable.
+Our approach involves investigating the effect of the Hill--Hopkins--Ravenel norm functor on the slice differentials.
+As a result, we also show that the $RO(G)$-graded slice spectral sequence for $(N_{C_2}^{G}\bar{v}_h)^{-1}BP^{(\!(G)\!)}$ shares the same horizontal vanishing line at filtration $N_{h, G}$.
+As an application, we utilize this vanishing line to establish a bound on the orientation order $\Theta(h, G)$, the smallest number such that the $\Theta(h, G)$-fold direct sum of any real vector bundle is $E_h^{hG}$-orientable.